 We are all busy and who has time to guess or only work one muscle at once?
 This workout will help you target all the areas of the glutes that are causing you pain and quickly get you on the road to recovery or prevention!

 Let’s get down to work!
-Watch the video below and put these moves in to your glute and hip strength routine
+Watch the video below from Tara Laferrara and put these glute exercises with bands in to your routine.

 2-3 rounds of 10 reps (per side where appropriate)